DanielWep/InstallScript-for-AzureMFA-NPS/README.md

 ## PostActions

 ```
-- Create NPS Policies manually for Connection and Network request
+- NPS policies for connection and network requests must be created manually
 - Check if your new NPS Server added to the ActiveDirectory RAS and IAS Server Group.
 Otherwise you can authorize the server via NPS console right-click on the server and choose "Register server in Active Directory"
 ```